tradecoder/flutter-interview-questions-and-answers/README.md

 ## 4. What is the purpose of the main() function?
 Answer: The main() function is the entry point of a Flutter application.
 It is responsible for creating and running the app’s widgets, handling any errors that occur during app execution, and setting up the app’s initial state.

+## 5. What is Widget in Flutter?
+Answer: In Flutter, a widget is a visual element that represents a part of the user interface of an app.
+All elements like buttons, text boxes, images that a user can view on the screen or interact with are widgets.